JoinCODED/Task-RN-M6-LocalNotifications/README.md

 }
 ```

+3. Run this command in your terminal depending on your platform:

+   - iOS: `expo run:ios`
+   - Android: `expo run:android`

+It will ask for a package name, enter: `Posture.App`.

-3. Run this command in your terminal:
+4. Run this command in your terminal:

 ```shell
 expo prebuild
 ```

-It will ask for a package name, enter: `Posture.App`.

-4. Run this command in your terminal depending on your platform:

-   - iOS: `expo build:ios`
-   - Android: `expo build:android`

 5. Import the `notifee` package.